-Moor came to the company, a News Corp. subsidiary, after a five-year tenure at Yahoo, where his product roles included mobile search and co-branded Yahoo portals for partners.
+Moor came to the company, a News Corp. subsidiary, after nearly six years at Yahoo, where his product roles included mobile search and co-branded Yahoo portals for partners.
 As Director of Editorial Operations, he focused on strategy, media operations and news product development.

 Yahoo originally brought Moor in to develop its local news presence.
 As Managing Editor, he hired a small team of talented digital editors across the country, who launched news and information experiences for hundreds of U.S. neighborhoods and cities.

 Experience in all branches of media publishing -- digital, newspapers and broadcast -- has informed Moor's professional resume.
 During a disruptive time of media transformation, he transformed too, from TV reporter to digital editor to media product developer.

 Moor's first adventures in media were as a student, where he spent countless hours at WCFM, the radio station of Williams College.
 He reported news and community affairs, spun discs as a morning DJ and served as the station's general manager.
 His academic majors were in Astrophysics and American Civilization, disciplines which foreshadowed his later pursuit of the structured logic in software development as well as the instant communication of history through media.
 He took a job offered by an alum in Tokyo to work as an evening news editor at the ABC News bureau.
 He soon found work freelancing for CNN and anchoring an English-language newscast for a Japanese cable TV station.

 Returning to the U.S. after several years which included a 'round-the-world backpack trip, Moor signed on as the state capitol bureau chief in Santa Fe for a New Mexico TV station, and then as an investigative reporter in Buffalo.